About the Author

 d) Fit.
 An improperly fitted vest is dangerous (and damn uncomfortable).
 If you must purchase one on-line, first- go to a “Cop Shop” and get fitted in various brand name vests and get the sizes.
 Then order one online. www.galls.com has some good prices and even some specials from time to time.
 Safariland, Pointe Blank, and Second Chance are all reputable name brands.

-e) Personally, I am more scared that I will be attacked with a knife or a blunt object; when I looked at armor, I wanted penetration protection as well, which was very expensive. (but worth my life)
+e) Personally, I am more scared that I will be attacked with a knife or a blunt object; when I looked at armor, I wanted penetration protection as well, which was very expensive (but worth my life).

 Since I only wear my vest for short periods, I decided on a level II vest made of a fabric that provides some resistance to cuts and stabs (though not to the CIPM standards).
+A new slash resistant material, Cut-Tex™, is also being used in new protective clothing lines.

 I hope this helps you make the right decision when choosing concealable soft body armor!